-- EDU541 Frameworks for Learning (3 credits) EDU542 Teacher as Leader (3 credits) - EDU542 Teacher as Leader (3 credits)
+EDU541 Frameworks for Learning (3 credits) EDU542 Teacher as Leader (3 credits)

 Certificate in Autism Spectrum Disorders

 A certificate of completion is available for those students who wish to enhance their professional knowledge and skills in the field of autism.
 Students must meet the qualifications of admission to the master's degree program.
 Course requirements for the certificate are fulfilled by satisfactorily completing the five specialty courses of the Masters of Arts degree concentration in ASD (see CTE 507, CTE508, CTE509, CTE510 and CTE511).
 Consult with the Director, Advanced Programs in Education to plan your course of study for the ASD certificate of completion.